annakins/Skyrim/README.md

 ## Credits
 - I take no credit for what is written.
 I simply wanted to put together all the things I learned and wanted to share. :)

+### Needs to be updated, ignore for now
+- Go to Tools > INI Editor.
+In skyrim.ini, look for *papyrus*.
+Change the settings to reflect the following:
+ ``bEnableLogging = 1, bEnableTrace = 1, bLoadDebugInformation = 1`` and hit Save.
+- In MO2's Executables settings, for Creation Kit, you will need to make sure that your mod is selected in *Create files in mod instead of overwrite.*
+SKSE